 Yes, chickens can eat blueberries and they love them.
 Blueberries are considered a superfood for humans and can also be considered the same for chickens; in moderation, of course.

 Blueberries are very safe for your chickens.
 While, they do contain a decent amount of sugar, if you follow the 90/10 rule, your chickens should suffer no ill effects.
 The 90/10 rule simply says that the primary, or 90%, dietary source for your chickens should be a quality chicken feed and whatever they can free range.
 The other 10% can be various other treats.

-When you feed them blueberries, make sure that each chicken is only getting a couple with each feeding.
+Just like when chickens eat pears or when chickens eat nectarines or any other high sugar treats, when you feed them blueberries, make sure that each chicken is only getting a couple with each feeding.
 Anywhere from 1 to 3 should be well within the safe zone and will not likely result in any health issues, like obesity, sugar addiction, or hypoglycemia.